 2024-01-11 07:26:48

 Black holes and neutron stars are the densest known celestial objects in the universe.
-So far, we have a lot of clues about the formation of supernovae into black holes or neutron stars, but unfortunately there is no direct observational evidence.
+So far, we have a lot of clues regarding the formation of supernovae into black holes or neutron stars, but unfortunately there is no direct observational evidence.
 It was not until recently that astronomers analyzed the supernova SN 2022jli event and obtained for the first time direct evidence that massive stars undergo supernova explosions and form black holes and neutron stars.

 When a massive star reaches the end of its life, it will rapidly collapse under its own gravity, triggering a violent explosion called a supernova.
-Astronomers believe that after a massive star undergoes this explosion, it will leave behind an ultra-dense core or a compact remnant.
+Astronomers believe that following a massive star undergoes this explosion, it will leave behind an ultra-dense core or a compact remnant.
 Depending on the mass of the star, the remnant may be a neutron star or a black hole.

 Advertisement (Please continue reading this article)